lucianoratamero/sapper-sass-template/README.md

 # sapper-sass-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+The default [Sapper](https://github.com/sveltejs/sapper) template, available only for Rollup.

 Sass is enabled by default (see `/src/routes/_layout.svelte` for an example).